greenhost/certbot-haproxy/README.rst

 Vagrant machines
 ================

+.. note:
+    This will probably not be maintained after the move to docker.
+All the instructions below should be done from withing the ``vagrant/`` directory.
+    Don't base anything new on the vagrant setup.

 The ``dev_start.sh`` script boots two virtual machines.
 The first is named 'boulder' and runs a development instance of the boulder server.
 The second is 'lehaproxy' and runs the client.
 To test if the machines are setup correctly,